Tsurugishō Momotarō: Career

 At the September 2023 tournament, Tsurugishō put in a good performance, securing his place in the makuuchi division with an eighth victory on day eleven.
 This tournament, in which he achieved the fastest kachi-koshi score of his career, held particular significance for him, having learned of the death of his grandmother during the competition.

 On Day 4 of the March 2024 tournament, Tsurugishō appeared to reinjure his left knee in his match against Hiradoumi and had to be taken away from the dohyō in a wheelchair.
 He withdrew the following day, with his medical certificate stating that he would miss two months due to injuries to his left ACL, MCL and meniscus.
+At the following tournament, ranked at the bottom of Makuuchi, he could only manage 3 wins, which caused him to drop down to the Jūryō division for the July tournament.

+Prior to the January 2026 tournament, Tsurugishō told reporters that he would retire if he dropped down to the makushita division (he was ranked in jūryō at the time), and said that he was determined to keep his sekitori status and remain an active wrestler.

+At the March 2026 tournament, Tsurugishō suffered from ACL, MCL, and meniscus tears in his left knee in addition to pain in his right ankle and back.
+Because of these injuries, Tsurugishō was unable to manage a single win throughout the tournament, suffering the rare zenpai, or winless tournament.
+This marked the first time a jūryō wrestler finished 0–15 since Fujiazuma in November 2020, and the first time a sekitori had suffered this fate since maegashira Terutsuyoshi in November 2022.
+His winless record meant that Tsurugishō's demotion to makushita, a division he had not fought in for over 10 years, was certain.
+Early April, he announced his retirement following his final jūryō tournament.
+His hair-cutting ceremony, which was also held as his wedding ceremony, took place at a hotel in Tokyo on June 6.
+On that occasion, he told the press that he had opened a yakiniku restaurant.

 Fighting style

 Tsurugishō is a yotsu-sumo wrestler, who prefers grabbing the mawashi to pushing or thrusting at his opponents.
 His favoured grip is migi-yotsu, a left arm outside, right hand inside position.
 His most common winning kimarite or technique is yori-kiri or force out.